lampepfl/dotty-macro-examples/README.md

 ![CI](https://github.com/anatoliykmetyuk/dotty-macro-examples/workflows/CI/badge.svg)

-This repo contains a bunch of examples of doing metaprogramming in Scala 3.
+This repo contains a bunch of examples of doing metaprogramming in Scala 3 using the low level reflection API.

 Every folder is a separate example.
 Each example contains a README.md file with a description of what the example does.